ServerMod/Smod2/README.md

 #### Reserved Slots
 How to use the new Reserved Slots:
-In the new "Reserved slots.txt" file in the SCP AppData location, you put one SteamID or IP per line, and you can end each line with a comment using "//".
+In the new "Reserved Slots.txt" file in the SCP AppData location, you put one SteamID or IP per line, and you can end each line with a comment using "//".
 If you want to use both an IP and SteamID, you put the IP, a semicolon (";"), then the SteamID

 Example Usage:
 ```